 - One of the biggest dangers of Xanax withdrawal is the seizures that can occur

-If you struggle with Xanax addiction, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help you achieve the healthier future you deserve.
+If you struggle with Xanax addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help you achieve the healthier future you deserve.
 Take the first step toward that healthier future by calling today.

 Ait-Daoud, Nassima; Hamby, Allan; Sharma, Sana; et al. “A review of alprazolam use, misuse, and withdrawal.”
 Journal of Addiction Medicine, January-February 2018.
 Accessed July 10, 2019.
 American Psychiatric Association.
 “Study finds increasing use, and misuse, of benzodiazepines.”
 December 17, 2018.
 Accessed July 10, 2019.
 Bachhuber, Marcus; Hennessy, Sean; Cunningham, Chinazo; et al. “Increasing Benzodiazepine Prescriptions and Overdose Mortality in the United States, 1996-2013.”
 American Journal of Public Health, April 2016.
 Accessed July 10, 2019.
 Brett, Jonathan; Murnion, Bridin.
 “Management of benzodiazepine misuse and dependence.”
 Australian Prescriber, October 1, 2015.
 Accessed July 10, 2019.
 Fluyau, Dimy; Revadigar, Neelambika; Manobianco, Brittany.
 “Challenges of the pharmacological management of benzodiazepine withdrawal, dependence, and discontinuation.”
 Therapeutic Advances in Psychopharmacology, May 2018.
 Accessed July 10, 2019.
 Food and Drug Administration (FDA).
 “Xanax.”
 September 2016.
 Accessed July 10, 2019.
 Landry, Mom; Smith, David; McDuff, David; et al. “Benzodiazepine dependence and withdrawal: Identification and medical management.”
 Journal of the American Board of Family Practice, March 1, 1992.
 Accessed July 10, 2019.
 Lann, Meredith; Molina, D. “A fatal case of benzodiazepine withdrawal.”
 American Journal of Forensic and Medical Pathology, June 2009.
 Accessed July 10, 2019.
 Liebrenz, Michael; Gehrig, Marie-Therese; Buadze, Anna; et al. “High-dose benzodiazepine dependence: a qualitative study of patients’ perception on cessation and withdrawal.”
 BMC Psychiatry, May 13, 2015.
 Accessed July 10, 2019.
 Ogbonna, Chinyere; Lembke, Anna.
 “Tapering patients off of benzodiazepines.”
 American Family Physician, November 1, 2017.
 Accessed July 10, 2019.